MrHedmad/kerblam/README.md

   although you may configure it in `kerblam.toml`.
   Read about it below.
 - You use `make` or bash scripts as your pipeline manager.
-- You use `docker` as your virtualization service.
+- You use `docker` as your virtualisation service.
 - You use `git` as your version control system.
   Additionally, you create tags with `git` to record important previous versions of your project.
+- You execute your pipelines in a Docker container, and not in your development environment.

 If you don't like this setup, Kerblam! is not for you.